learn-co-curriculum/phase-0-html-lists-lab/README.md

 # HTML Lists

-## Objectives

-1. Learn The Basics Of HTML List Elements
-2. Create unordered and ordered HTML lists
-3. Reinforce our understanding of unordered lists through creation
-4. Introduce the ordered list tag
-5. Reinforce our understanding of ordered lists through creation

 ## Problem Statement

 Many HTML tags behave in unique ways.
 Some apply automatic styling, like `p` tags that create margins around text.
 Some, like the header tags, increase the font size.
 Using these tags delineates our content.
 When reading HTML, using the correct tags informs us of what the content's purpose is.
-If we see an `h1` tag, we know that we're looking at _big_ page header.
+If we see an `h1` tag, we know that we're looking at a _big_ page header.
 In this lesson, we're going to be looking at a few new tags that help us organize _lists_ of related content.

+## Objectives

+1. What are unordered and ordered HTML Lists?
+2. Reinforce our understanding of unordered lists through creation
+3. Introduce the ordered list tag
+4. Reinforce our understanding of ordered lists through creation

-## Create Unordered And Ordered HTML Lists
+## What are Unordered And Ordered HTML Lists?

 Lets say, for instance, we were building a personal website and wanted to list out our favorite foods.
 We _could_ write this like so: